NVIDIA/deepops/README.md

 See the [Slurm Guide](docs/slurm-cluster.md) for information on building a GPU-enabled Slurm cluster

-### DGX POD Hybrid Clusters
+### DGX POD Hybrid Cluster

-Hybrid Kubernetes and Slurm DGX clusters based on the DGX POD reference architecture
+Hybrid Kubernetes and Slurm DGX cluster based on the DGX POD reference architecture

 See the [Deployment Guide](docs/dgx-pod.md) for step-by-step instructions and setup information